-Show 1 Track Show only the first Track of the object displayed in the Trimmer.
-When this option is
+Show 1 Track

+Show only the first Track of the object displayed in the Trimmer.
+When this option is selected Up and down arrows appear at the left of the Trimmer Track display which enable any Track to be displayed.

-Show Track Details The following information is displayed for each Track of the selected Media file:
+Show Track Details

+The following information is displayed for each Track of the selected Media file:

-Track Name
+- Track Name

-Track Number
+- Track Number

-• Track Type (left, Right, Center etc.)
+- Track Type (left, Right, Center etc.)

-Track File Name (If the Media is recorded in One File Per Track mode)
+- Track File Name (If the Media is recorded in One File Per Track mode)